 Risks Associated with Pancreas Surgery

 - Delayed Gastric Emptying

 - Preparing for the Procedure

-Some of the tests conducted before surgery include; ultrasonography, radiographs, CT scan, angiography, and ERCP (endoscopic retrograde cholangeopancreatography).
-These tests will help your doctor determine a definite diagnosis as well as give your surgeon the opportunity to carefully plan the procedure.
+Tests that might be conducted before surgery include ultrasonography, radiographs, CT scan, angiography, and ERCP (endoscopic retrograde cholangeopancreatography).
+These tests will help your doctor arrive at an accurate diagnosis and give your surgeon the information needed to carefully plan the procedure in advance.

 Patients with pancreatic cancer may also undergo chemotherapy before the surgery.
 Chemotherapy can help shrink any tumors that may be present, decreasing the surgery risks and increasing the rate of success.

 Patients are hospitalized for two to three weeks after the surgery is performed.
-Hospitalization allows doctors to closely monitor the patient’s recovery and provide them with the necessary treatment.
-Pain medications will be prescribed, as abdominal pain is commonly experienced following the surgery.
+Hospitalization allows doctors to closely monitor the patient’s recovery and provide the necessary follow up treatment.
+Pain medications will be prescribed for abdominal pain.

-Check-ups are also required for monitoring purposes and to remove stitches, tubes, and other material placed during thr procedure.
-Pancreatic cancer patients may also have to undergo chemotherapy; studies have shown this additional treatment increases the chances of survival.
+Check-ups will be required for monitoring the progress of recovery and to remove stitches, tubes, and other materials used during the procedure.
+Pancreatic cancer patients may also have to undergo chemotherapy.

 Pancreatectomy is a major surgical procedure and potentially life-saving.
 You can talk to your doctor about pancreatic treatment options and make an appointment with an experienced abdominal surgeon at Bay Surgical Specialists for more information on the topic.